vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_wake-up-alarm-light.md

 <img src="/projects/images_bin_day/zigbee_rgb_led_strip.webp" style="float: right;margin-left:20px" alt="Zigbee RGB LED strip" height="150px">

-The hardware I used for this project is a dump LED strip, modified to work direct on power without a switch and controlled by a [smart socket](/buy/smart_home_best_buy_tips#smart-socket).
+The hardware I used for this project is a dumb LED strip, modified to work directly on power without a switch and controlled by a [smart socket](/buy/smart_home_best_buy_tips#smart-socket).
 As alternative a [smart LED strip](/buy/smart_home_best_buy_tips#led-strip) controlled by Zigbee/WiFi can also be used for it.

 With a [smart wireless button](/buy/smart_home_best_buy_tips#portable-button) it's possible to manually control the LED strip state.